agama-project/agama-project.github.io/docs/user/reference/profile/answers-16.md

 ---
-unlisted: true
+sidebar_position: 15.5
 ---

-# Questions (SLES 16 and openSUSE Leap 16.0)
+# Questions (older versions)

 :::warning[This page describes an older Agama version]

-This page documents the `questions` feature as implemented by the version of Agama shipped with **SLES 16 GA** and **openSUSE Leap 16.0**.
+This page documents the `questions` feature as implemented by older versions of Agama, like the one shipped with **SLES 16 GA** and **openSUSE Leap 16.0**.
 If you are using a more recent version of Agama (e.g., a newer maintenance update or openSUSE Tumbleweed), check the [current version of this page](./answers) instead.

 :::